-b.
-The use of native plants reduces water use and the need for insecticides and other maintenance, making our community landscape more habitat-friendly and easier and less expensive to maintain.
+- b.
+The use of native plants reduces water use and the need for insecticides and other maintenance, making our community landscape more habitat-friendly and easier and less expensive to maintain. - c.

-c.
 Bare ground creates erosion and water quality problems and is not part of our native landscape.
 It also allows invasive species to gain a foothold; these are difficult to remove, once established.
 Restoration plans for septic system repair, house additions, grading activities, or any other construction that disturbs more than 400 square feet total, must be submitted to, and approved in writing by the ACC prior to the start of the related construction work.
 Restoration or landscaping of any construction must be completed by the end of the current growing season following substantial completion of exterior construction, or the end of the next growing season if exterior construction is completed in winter.
-The growing season is defined as April through October, so a project completed in June must be restored/landscaped by the end of October that same year, and a project completed in December would be restored/landscaped by the end of the following October.
-Plans for any landscaping or restoration of new or existing homes must be submitted to and approved in writing by the ACC prior to the start of landscaping.
+The growing season is defined as April through October, so a project completed in June must be restored/landscaped by the end of the following October.
+Plans for any landscaping or restoration of new or existing homes must be submitted to and approved in writing by the ACC prior to the start of landscaping. - d.

-d.
 Care should be taken to protect all existing native plants and to maintain the natural character of the landscape.
 Minimize landscape impacts by cordoning off areas to be preserved during any construction projects.
-The covenants state that "Natural vegetation is to be left undisturbed where practical on residential lots, except for access to property, clearing of building sites and establishment of lawns and flower beds adjacent to buildings."
+The covenants state that "Natural vegetation is to be left undisturbed where practical on residential lots, except for access to property, clearing of building sites and establishment of lawns and flower beds adjacent to buildings." - e.

-e.
 Landscaping shall minimize visual encroachment on open space and the streetscape.
-Low-height plants and trees that blend with their surroundings tend to achieve these goals.
+Low- height plants and trees that blend with their surroundings tend to achieve these goals. - f.

-f.
 Residents are asked to keep their properties clear of dead trees and other dead vegetation, as this material is unsightly and is easily combustible, posing a fire hazard.
 Shrubs and other vegetation can be a safety hazard when they block views along roads; owners are required to maintain all sight lines along roads for pedestrian and traffic safety.